[sdm_download id=”1536″ fancy=”0″ button_text=”Download as PDF”]

 Jesus knew that not everyone who heard His gospel would be ready to accept it.
 For some it would have no place in their heart at all.
 For others it would seem like a good thing at first, but in time they would become offended and reject it.

 The third group has been of most interest to me, probably because I feel I may fall into this category.
-The word finds a place in their heart; they have accepted the word with gladness.
-But, there is strong competition from other cares.
-These other cares stunt the growth of the seed in their hearts, and could eventually stop it altogether.
+The word finds a place in their heart; they accept the word with gladness.
+But, there is strong competition from worldly cares.
+These cares stunt the growth of the seed in their hearts, and could eventually stop the growth altogether.

 Soil can be improved, and I think it is our responsibility to improve where we can.
-Today we may not be where we would like to be, but we can continue to improve.
+Today we may not be where we would like to be, but with continual improvement, we can get there.